 Team up with your local health centre.
 It might not seem like an obvious choice, but it is a good way to encourage staff to get regular health checks.
-The NHS run mobile health screening services, which your local health centre might be able to offer on an annual basis.
+The NHS run mobile health screening services, which your local health centre might be able to offer.

 Think about offering alternative working arrangements to promote positive health and mental wellbeing in the office.
 Examples include flexible working hours, time off in lieu and compressed hours.
 Set up a trial to see how well staff respond and how productive it makes the working environment.

 [bctt tweet=”By supporting Sustainable Development Goals, businesses have the potential to change many lives globally across their supplychains. #SDGs #GlobalGoals #Sustainability #SmallBusiness” username=”smartgreenmoney”]